NiGuangOwO/Triggernometry/readme.md

 - Related issue: [#48](https://github.com/paissaheavyindustries/Triggernometry/issues/48)

 ### Refined Actions List Order
 - Reorganized the actions, list actions, and table actions into a more logical sequence.
 - Additionally, replaced several opTypes that were hardcoded as integers with their corresponding enums.

+### Adjusted Tab Index in Action Form
+- Only allow the selection between textboxes when switching with Tab.
+- Also corrected some orders.

+## Expression Textbox
+- Add a `Color` ExpressionType enum to let the textbox show the input as its background color;
+- Change the textbox bgcolor to light blue if the related persistent switch is on.
+- Add a light yellow warning color when the numeric/string expression textbox contains an alphanumeric `${...}` expression that is not a capture group or a special variable (like `_since`).
+- In multiline mode, change from a fixed height of 100 to a height limit of 100-300, dynamically adjusting according to the text height.

 ## Trigger Form / Action Viewer
 - Added arguments to represent if the variable is persistent and if the expression is numeric/string in the action descriptions (and also log messages);
 - Added a `[Sync]` prefix to the description if the async option of an action is unchecked;
 - Added a warning color when an action has a non-zero delay and the description text is overridden (this usually happens as a mistake when copying and editing actions, and it is hard to debug);
 - Added color options in the action description page to allow customized bg/text colors in the descriptions;  (format: `Lavender` / `230,230,250` / `#e6e6fa` / `#eef`)
-- Added a `Color` ExpressionType enum to let the textbox show the input as its background color;
 - Added the buttons `Move to top` and `Move to bottom`, and enabled the moving of multiple selected actions;
 - Added the button `Undo` to enable the undo of movement / delete of actions for one step;
 - `Add action` now insert the action under the selected line instead of set it to the bottom;